ArminiusM/FormInterpreter/README.md

 FormInterpreter is a c\+\+ class to interpret formulas stored in a text string.

+FormInterpreter can be extended by calling methods to add variables and functions with any number of arguments.

 FormInterpreter is compiled using GNU compiler g\+\+ version 4.4.3 using the \-std=c\+\+0x option.
 If your compiler does not support C\+\+11 it will not compile the code.
 To create the library, go to the directory containing the code and type